Court Marriage Procedure in Pakistan

 - Nikah Khawan fee

-- For non-Muslims, marriage is governed by their personal laws (e.g., Christian Marriage Act).
+- For non-Muslims, marriage procedures are governed by their own personal and religious laws.

 .